gloryknight/cyan_audit/doc/cyanaudit.md

 system that requires minimal modification to your application and is installed easily and cleanly as a PostgreSQL extension.

-Cyan Audit can selectively log DDL on a column-by-column basis, and you can select which tables/columns to log using a simple UPDATE command.
+Cyan Audit can selectively log DML on a column-by-column basis, and you can select which tables/columns to log using a simple UPDATE command.

 You can also turn off logging entirely for just your session if you'd like to